owenkyang/Power-Outage-Predictor/README.md

 ## Baseline Model

 ### Model Description
 First, we will being with implementing the base model.
-I will be using a Decision Tree Classifier as the estimator and I will describe the features and feature engineering I will conduct:
+I will be using a Decision Tree Classifier as the model and I will describe the features and feature engineering I will conduct:

 ### Features and Feature Engineering
 The features in the based model included two nominal features, `US.STATE` and `NERC.REGION`: